dssup/bump-version/README.en.md

 ## Files generated by the utility

-- `CHANGELOG.md` — automatically generated changelog grouped by versions and change types with commit hashes.
+- `CHANGELOG.md` — automatically generated changelog grouped by versions and change kinds with commit hashes.
 - Version file (`VERSION`) — contains a single line with the current version.
 - A Git commit with the release message (by default `chore: release X.Y.Z`).
 - A Git tag with the release name (e.g., `vX.Y.Z`).